 Traffic Speed: It was recommended that the score be developed for target speed (DN March 2021).
-From Jurisdictional scan, all other municipalities have scoring for speed based on posted speed limit; and therefore, will keep same as in 2011 Policy.
+A jurisdictional scan indicated all other municipalities base scoring for speed on the posted speed limit.
+Therefore, the updated policy will maintain this approach.
 The maximum score for traffic speed is increased to 30 points; however, there will be no change in the scoring criteria, meaning a Local street gets 1 point for each 1 km/hr above posted speed and a Collector gets 1 point for each 1 km/hr above threshold (i.e., posted speed + 5 km/hr).

-During the follow-up discussion with the Council, the possibility of speed limit reduction for slow neighborhood street was emphasized.
+During the follow-up discussion with the Council, the possibility of speed limit reduction for slow neighborhood streets was emphasized.
 Reducing the speed limits throughout the city would require significant resources and a plan.
 This study is outside of the Traffic calming Policy update.
 Depending on the staff resources this traffic initiative can be explored in future.